linode/docs/docs/email/postfix/postfix-spf-dkim-debian-8.md

 ## Setting up DNS ##

 As with SPF, DKIM uses TXT records to hold information about the signing key for each domain.
 Using YYYYMM as above, you need to make a TXT record for the host `YYYYMM._domainkey` for each domain you handle mail for.
-It's value can be found in the `keyentry.txt` file for the domain.
+It's value can be found in the `example.txt` file for the domain.
 Those files look like this:

 {: .file}
-keyentry.txt
+example.txt
 :   ~~~ text
     201510.\_domainkey	IN	TXT	( "v=DKIM1; k=rsa; s=email; "
 	    "p=MIIBIjANBgkqhkiG9w0BAQEFAAOCAQ8AMIIBCgKCAQEAu5oIUrFDWZK7F4thFxpZa2or6jBEX3cSL6b2TJdPkO5iNn9vHNXhNX31nOefN8FksX94YbLJ8NHcFPbaZTW8R2HthYxRaCyqodxlLHibg8aHdfa+bxKeiI/xABRuAM0WG0JEDSyakMFqIO40ghj/h7DUc/4OXNdeQhrKDTlgf2bd+FjpJ3bNAFcMYa3Oeju33b2Tp+PdtqIwXR"